onsi/ginkgo/index.md

     If present, Ginkgo's default reporter will print detailed output for passed specs.

+- `--reportFile=<file path>`

+    Create report output file in specified path (relative or absolute).
+It will also override a pre-defined path of `ginkgo.Reporter`, and parent directories will be created, if not exist.

 - `--trace`

     If present, Ginkgo will print out full stack traces for each failure, not just the line number at which the failure occurs.